 I’m a sinner saved by grace through Jesus Christ.

 I’m also a writer—I’ve been writing ever since I could hold a pen.
 I can’t not write.
-In addition to short stories and articles you’ll find on this site and in our free newsletters, I’ve written two books on teaching math from a biblical worldview and am working on a junior high biblical worldview math curriculum (due to be published by Master Books in the spring of 2015).
+In addition to the short stories, articles, and devotionals you’ll find on this site and in my free newsletters, I’ve written two books on teaching math from a biblical worldview and a junior high biblical worldview math curriculum.

 I started this online ministry when I graduated homeschool in 2003; since then, I’ve been blessed to travel and share on different topics with homeschoolers (see workshops) across the country and abroad.
 I also directed publications and marketing for my state’s non-profit homeschool organization for a time, as well as served in other capacities there.

 On a different note, I teach piano, and enjoy baking (or should I say experimenting in the kitchen?), reading, and spending time with friends and family.
 I’ve dabbled in making videos (here’s a free short documentary I produced with a friend), worked at a bakery, and been that weird girl who leaves a library with a stack of math books.
 I’m always learning something new, and discovering how much more I have to learn.